 #10 at Rivershore Golf Links

 Being one of the only true links layouts in Kamloops, Rivershore reveals its true colours in the fall months with dry conditions that match the European feel it provides.
-The 10th is a great demonstration of how this unique golf course blends western architecture with old fashioned designs.
+Hole #10 is a great demonstration of how this unique golf course blends western architecture with old fashioned designs.

 #3 at Kamloops Golf & Country Club